louking/tm-csv-connector/web/docs/source/admin-guide.rst

 App Installation
 ---------------------
 * download https://github.com/louking/tm-csv-connector/blob/main/dist/tm-csv-connector.zip

+    .. note:: your browser may want to scan the file for malware/virus. let it

 * extract files from the downloaded file you want the app to run from
 * navigate to this directory
 * start powershell **Run as Administrator**, and navigate to this directory